Condemned Oklahoma prisoner convulsed, vomited before dying, witness says | Health

 Dale Baich, one of the attorneys representing Grant, called Thursday's execution "problematic."
 "There should be no more executions in Oklahoma until we go to trial in February to address the state's problematic lethal injection protocol," Baich said.

 Grant had been a plaintiff in a lawsuit set to go to trial next year challenging the three-drug protocol as inhumane, but the state refused to postpone his execution to accommodate the case.
-The Oklahoma Department of Corrections did not immediately respond to a request for comment.
+The Oklahoma Department of Corrections said that Grant's execution was carried out in accordance with its protocols and without complication.

 After Grant died on Thursday, his lawyer, Sarah Jernigan, said he had tried to atone and understand his actions "more than any other client I have worked with."
 She said he was a victim of brutality both at home and at the hands of Oklahoma's youth detention system, and did not receive appropriate mental health treatment before he murdered prison employee Gay Carter in 1998 while incarcerated for another crime.